 Intervention Order Lawyers

-As specialist criminal lawyers who routinely deal with cases of domestic violence and assaults involving those who have previously worked together or live in the same street, Stary Norton Halphen has, over the years, built up a significant amount of experience in defending and applying for intervention orders on behalf of our clients.
+As specialist criminal lawyers who routinely deal with cases of domestic violence and assault, Stary Norton Halphen has, over the years, built up a significant amount of experience in defending and applying for intervention orders on behalf of our clients.

 Our knowledgeable staff of legal professionals will provide you with guidance and advice when dealing with intervention orders, whether they arise out of family violence or in the context of personal safety, ensuring you are kept informed and receive the fairest possible outcome.